Skip to content

 Domino REST API can be installed on:

-All platforms use a Java-based installer, except Docker, which uses a Docker image.
+All platforms use a Java-based installer, except Kubernetes or Docker, which uses a container (colloquial referred to as Docker) image.
 You can download the installer and the Docker image from your Flexnet account.
 For any questions, contact your HCL reseller.

 The installer requires a series of parameters: